IanBurgan/SearchIT/README.md

 ### What if I want to install it myself from this source code?
 Open extensions in Chrome, turn on developer mode, load in the source as an unpacked extension.

+### Can I change modify this or port it to some other browser?
+Absolutely!
+Please let me know so that I can check it out if you do.